Razeer123/Spotify-Music-Advisor/README.md

 # To do 👨‍💻

 - SQL integration to safely store Client ID and Client Secret (to be added soon)
-- Making app polished and easy to use
+- Making app polished, clean and easy to use
 - Deployment